 Participating in teacher-designed classroom activities to support arts integration in the classroom.

 Maintaining instructional support through the use of online communication (e-mail, website, blog, etc...) and professional learning opportunities.

 The Purpose of the Music Building Blocks Program

 The Music Building Blocks program has been a part of the Rochester City School District UPK and EPK programs for over 20 years.
 In that time, we have developed a curriculum to encourage teachers to:

-- Provide students in UPK and EPK programs access to quality music experiences aligned to the PreK Core Arts Standards and provide a strong musical foundation.
+Provide students in UPK and EPK programs access to quality music experiences aligned to the PreK Core Arts Standards and provide a strong musical foundation.

-Content for this website was created by Ashley Moss Fox and former Music Building Blocks Teachers M'Lou Speranza, Grace Wetzel, and Denise Ondishko.
-Additional contributions have been made by early childhood music teachers, EPK, and UPK teachers from the Greater Rochester Area and beyond.
+Content for this website was created by Allison Burchell and former Music Building Blocks Teachers Ashley Moss Fox, M'Lou Speranza, Grace Wetzel, and Denise Ondishko.
+Additional contributions have been made by early childhood music teachers, and EPK and UPK teachers from the Greater Rochester Area and beyond.